 1. Contagion (2011)

-Contagion is Soderbergh’s emergent classic, thanks to the fact that we’re living it.
-Coronavirus notwithstanding, Contagion serves as the perfect embodiment of Soderbergh’s signature style.
+Contagion is Soderbergh’s emergent classic, thanks to the fact that we kind of lived through it.
+The pandemic notwithstanding, Contagion serves as the perfect embodiment of Soderbergh’s signature style.
 This includes weaving multiple narratives and having each character represent an aspect of the theme.
 His unwavering focus on the characters is rather admirable.

 Like so many other global crisis movies, Soderbergh could have been tempted to exploit the chaos for drama.
 Instead, he locks into these characters and forces us to empathize with them, making this deadly pandemic that much more personal and frightening.